iPhone

 In the previous example, you created an Automation that would trigger if the Settings app is closed.
 You can create a new Automation with a couple of differences:

-- When creating the Automation, choose it to trigger when an app is opened instead of closed.
+- When creating the Automation, have it trigger when an app is opened instead of closed.

 - Instead of choosing the Settings app as the trigger, choose your installed web browsers (you can add more than one entry to the list).